-144. The Fiscal and Financial Allocation and Monitoring Commission (FFAMC) was established by presidential decree on 15 November 2005.
+- 198. The Fiscal and Financial Allocation and Monitoring Commission (FFAMC) was established by presidential decree on 15 November 2005.
 A task force led by the Joint National Transition Team worked on developing legislation and the FFAMC's terms of reference.
 The FFAMC initially got off to a slow start, raising concerns over delays in transfers of national revenues to states, in particular to the Three Areas.
 The FFAMC established a Technical Secretariat and a Panel of Experts in May 2006.
-(05/06)

-'''
+(05/06) - 199.
+On 28 June 2010, the National Assembly approved the appointment of Izzeldeen Ibrahim, Alhadi Abdelsamad, Abdelhameed Altijani, Awatif Yousif Mohammed, and Abdelmoniem Mahmood as members of the Panel of Experts of the Fiscal and Financial Allocation and Monitoring Commission (FFAMC).
+(06/10)

 2.6 NATIONAL AND SOUTHERN SUDAN AUDIT CHAMBERS

-'''

-- 145. On 27 June 2006, GoSS President nominated four appointees to the Southern Sudan Audit Chamber, though it remained without legislative basis.
+- 200. On 27 June 2006, GoSS President nominated four appointees to the Southern Sudan Audit Chamber, though it remained without legislative basis.
 Enabling legislation for the Southern Sudan Audit Chamber was submitted to the GoSS Ministry of Legal Affairs and Constitutional Development in March 2007.
-(3/07) - 146.
+(3/07) - 201.
 The National Assembly passed the National Audit Chamber Act and related audit legislation in June.
-(6/07) - 147.
+(6/07) - 202.
 The President of GoSS in February 2008 removed Barnabas Majok from the position of the Southern Sudan Auditor General and appointed the Secretary General of GoSS as a caretaker of the Audit Chamber until the appointment of a new Auditor General.
 The decision follows a vote of no confidence in the Southern Sudan Legislative Assembly against Majok last December, accusing him of financial impropriety and failure to deliver services in auditing government accounts.
 (02/08)